jesyspa/kotlin/plugins/formal-verification/Uniqueness.md

 - A (global) variable accessible from the method scope
 - A local method variable bounded to any of the above

-An object is **aliased** with respect to some context if two or more such paths to it exist.
+An object is **aliased** with respect to some context if two or more such paths to that object exist.

 # Aliasing in Kotlin

 ## Smart casts

-The aliasing issue is evident in Kotlin, as the language does not impose any restrictions on it.
+The aliasing issue is evident in Kotlin, as the language does not impose any restrictions on aliasing.
 In the following example, the compiler is unable to execute a seemingly obvious smart cast from the user's perspective.
 However, the compiler's analysis is accurate, as `x` may be aliased, and another thread could potentially modify the `x.n` field.